ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

 ##### Type Narrowing in the `where` Clause of a Query Expression/Action

-The `where` clause in a query now narrows types, similar to `if` statements.
+The `where` clause in a query now narrows the types similar to `if` statements.

 ```ballerina
 import ballerina/io;